bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 servers used by [Visual Studio Code](https://code.visualstudio.com).
 One can be confident that the major language servers are actively developed and maintained.
-On the other hand, some omni-completion plugins, such as [Tern for Vim](https://github.com/ternjs/tern_for_vim), are no longer being mantained.
+On the other hand, some omni-completion plugins, such as [Tern for Vim](https://github.com/ternjs/tern_for_vim), are no longer maintained.

 Also, LSP-based solutions can leverage Vim & Neovim's asychronous job control to **not** block the editor whilst editing.
-Auto-completion, where completion candidates are displayed as one types, **should be** asychronous otherwise editing will become painful due to the stalls resulting from the synchronous invocation of the `omnifunc`.
+Auto-completion, where completion candidates are displayed as one types, **should be** asychronous otherwise editing will become painful due to the stalls arising from the synchronous invocation of the `omnifunc`.

 :bulb: LSP offers more than just code completion, a full-featured language